 Dear Home-Ec 101,

 The other night I decided to grill burgers, but I couldn’t get my gas grill to get hot.
-It was extremely frustrating and I ended up cooking my burgers under the broiler (with a lot of spite and bitterness, I might add).
-There was plenty of liquid propane, I just couldn’t get the flames high even with the burners wide open.
+It was extremely frustrating, and I ended up cooking my burgers under the broiler (with much spite and bitterness, I might add).
+There was plenty of liquid propane.
+I just couldn’t get the flames high, even with the burners wide open.
 Do you have any idea why my gas grill wouldn’t heat?

 Flummoxed in Florida

-Actually I’m quite familiar with your problem and have had several frustrating evenings cursing my gas grill, too.
-(Hush you charcoal grill owners, I want one of those, too—not instead of).
+Actually, I’m quite familiar with your problem and have had several frustrating evenings cursing my gas grill, too.
+(Hush, you charcoal grill owners, I want one of those, too—not instead of).

 Thankfully there is a very simple fix.